JessycaMoraes/Codenation-Data-Science/week8/README.md

-# Descubra as melhores notas de matemática do ENEM 2016
+# Discover the best math scores in ENEM 2016

-Você deverá criar um modelo para prever a nota da prova de matemática de quem participou do ENEM 2016.
-Para isso, usará Python, Pandas, Sklearn e Regression.
+You will need to create a model to predict the math test score of those who participated in ENEM 2016.
+To do this, you will use Python, Pandas, Sklearn and Regression.

-## Tópicos
+## Topics

-Neste desafio você aprenderá:
+In this challenge you will learn:

 - Python
 - Pandas
 - Sklearn
 - Regression

-## Requisitos
+## Requirements

-Você precisará de python 3.6 (ou superior) e do gerenciador de pacotes pip.
+You will need Python 3.6 (or higher) and the pip package manager.

-O recomendado é você utilizar um [ambiente virtual](https://pythonacademy.com.br/blog/python-e-virtualenv-como-programar-em-ambientes-virtuais).
-Para isto, execute os comandos como no exemplo abaixo:
+It is recommended that you use a [ambiente virtual](https://pythonacademy.com.br/blog/python-e-virtualenv-como-programar-em-ambientes-virtuais).
+To do this, run the commands as in the example below:

 Linux/macos